Who We Are

 Founder & Executive Director

 Loki Mulholland is an Emmy-winning filmmaker, author, activist, and son of civil rights icon, Joan Trumpauer Mulholland.
 His work has received over 40 Telly Awards and his films on race and social justice issues have won 20 Best Documentary awards.
-His first book, “She Stood For Freedom” was nominated for the 2017 Amelia Bloomer Award.
-Loki’s film, “The Uncomfortable Truth” has been viewed over one million times on Amazon.
-Loki is a member of Omega Psi Phi Fraternity, Incorporated, and speaks all over the country on issues of race and social justice.
+Loki is the author of multiple books including “She Stood for Freedom” and “Get Back to the Counter”.
+His films have appeared on Showtime, PBS and Amazon where “The Uncomfortable Truth” has been viewed over three million times.
+Loki is a member of Omega Psi Phi Fraternity, Incorporated and speaks all over the country on issues of race and social justice.
+In 2023, Loki received an Honorary Doctorate from Ithaca College.

 BK-fulton